Caregiver Stress and Burnout

 Burnout is a gradual process.
-The signs and symptoms are subtle at first, but they get worse as time goes on.
+It doesn't happen overnight, but it can creep up on you.
+The signs and symptoms are subtle at first, but become worse as time goes on.
 Think of the early symptoms as red flags that something is wrong that needs to be addressed.
-If you pay attention and act to reduce your stress, you can prevent a major breakdown.
+If you pay attention and actively reduce your stress, you can prevent a major breakdown.
 If you ignore them, you’ll eventually burn out.

 |Stress vs. Burnout|